Skip to main content

 processors: [resource]

-exporters: [otlp_grpc, prometheusremotewrite]
+exporters: [otlp_grpc, prometheus_remote_write]

 This configuration: